 Outside of that, you usually get what you pay for.
 There are low-cost Web application security testing tools and several others with much higher price tags.
 I've found out the hard way that, by and large, high-end equals high quality.
 Good tools translate into more (and more complex) security flaws discovered, as well as less time and effort wasted trying to track them down.
 The reporting capabilities of commercial tools are unmatched as well.
 The tools I've come to depend on are HP's WebInspect and Acunetix Web Vulnerability Scanner.
 When I can I use both tools, because they tend to find different things that I don't want to overlook.
 Keep in mind that tools aren't everything, though.
 (There's more on this below.)

-application from every perspective
+Look at your application from every perspective

 Perform a reconnaissance on your Web application and see what the world can see using Google and its hacking tools such as Foundstone's SiteDigger.
 Odds are you won't find a lot of stuff, but you'll never know until you check.
 Next, run a Web vulnerability scanner such as the ones I mentioned above.
 Where you can, be sure to run your scans as both an unauthenticated and untrusted outsider as well as an authenticated and trusted user (via basic HTTP, NTLM or form authentication).